Experienced. Trusted. Compassionate.

 - Inform others, including family, friends, neighbors, and coworkers that you owe a consumer debt;

-- Not use any language or symbols on envelopes or any mail parcels that indicate that the communication is from a debt collector or the contents of the mail parcel relates to the collection of debt;
+- Use any language or symbols on envelopes or any mail parcels that indicate that the communication is from a debt collector or the contents of the mail parcel relates to the collection of debt;

-- Communicate with the consumer debtor or anyone else once the debt collector knows the debtor is represented by an attorney.
+- Communicate with the consumer, debtor, or anyone else once the debt collector knows the debtor has legal representation from an attorney.

 While Communicating Directly With Consumer Debtors, Collectors May Not:

-- Contact you at any unusual time or place: Inconvenient times are considered to be between the hours of 9:01 p.m. to 7:59 a.m.;
+- Contact you at any unusual time or place: Inconvenient times include between the hours of 9:01 p.m. to 7:59 a.m.;

-- Contact you if the debt collector knows that you are represented by an attorney or can ascertain the name, address, or telephone number of your attorney;
+- Contact you if the debt collector knows that you have legal representation from an attorney or can ascertain the name, address, or telephone number of your attorney;

 - Contact you at your place of employment.

-- Uses or threatens the use of fiscal violence or other means to harm one's person, reputation, or property;
+- Use or threaten to use violence or other means to harm one’s person, reputation, or property;

-- Uses language that is intended to abuse the hearer of such person;
+- Use language intended to abuse the hearer of such person;

-- Calls consumer debtors repeatedly with the intent to annoy, abuse, and harass;
+- Call consumer debtors repeatedly with the intent to annoy, abuse, and harass;

-- Not divulge their identity and collection agency.
+- Fail to divulge their identity and collection agency.